ljulien/fireflies/README.md

-# fireflies-mcp23017
+# fireflies
-Mimicking fireflies with LEDs driven by an arbitrary number of MCP23017  expanders.
+Mimicking fireflies with LEDs driven by a Raspberry Pi Pico and:
+* the Pico GPIO pins directly
+* an arbitrary number of MCP23017  expanders